-EDN 520 | Strategies and Techniques for Effective Teaching/Coaching | 3 credits This course challenges teachers/coaches to analyze their own current repertoire of instructional practices and other proven and promising instructional strategies for effectiveness in advancing student learning.
+EDN 520 | Strategies and Techniques for Effective Instruction | 3 credits

+This course challenges teachers/coaches to analyze their own current repertoire of instructional practices and other proven and promising instructional strategies for effectiveness in advancing student learning.
 By the end of the course, students will have identified an "Effective Teaching/Coaching Strategies" project to plan and implement in their own practice.

-EDN 521 | Practicum for Strategies and Techniques | 3 credits
+EDN 521 | Practicum II | 3 credits